Dashlane Review: Is It the Best Password Manager in 2025?

 I’d also like to see Dashlane offer the option to create multiple vaults that would make it easier to sort and organize all passwords, like 1Password does.
 With 1Password, you can create as many vaults as you want (personal, work, family, travel, etc.), which offers an added level of convenience.
 Although it’s not quite the same, Dashlane does offer Collections, which are like folders that you can use to organize your logins.
 For example, you might create a ‘Financial’ Collection and add logins for your bank, credit card, and investment sites.
 While this feature currently only applies to logins, I think it’s a step in the right direction for better organization within the app.

-Overall, Dashlane’s password vault is easy-to-use and well-organized, and it lets users save everything from passwords to ID cards and secure notes.
+Overall, Dashlane’s password vault is easy to use and well organized, and it lets users save everything from passwords to ID cards and secure notes.
 It would be nice to have custom fields for entries, although the existing entries are already quite detailed.
 And while you can’t categorize all your entries like IDs and credit cards, Dashlane’s Collections feature does allow you to organize your passwords into categories like ‘Shopping’ or ‘Social Media,’ providing a way to keep your vault tidy.

 Browser Extension — Easy to Use With Flawless Auto-Fill & Auto-Save